Binngarra

 Binngarra was a ferry operated by Port Jackson & Manly Steamship Company on the Manly service.
 Launched in 1905, she was the first of six similar vessels built for the company–the Binngarra class—the success of which saw three of her sister vessels serving through to the 1970s and 1980s.

 Built by Mort's Dock and Engineering Co Ltd, in Woolwich, she was a double-ended screw steamer with steel hull and timber superstructure.
 She was decommissioned from ferry service in 1930.

-"Binngarra" is thought to be an Australia Aboriginal word for "spring" or "returning".
+"Binngarra" is thought to be an Australian Aboriginal word for "spring" or "returning".
 It is sometimes misspelled as "Bingarra".

 Background

 Kuring-gai (1901) was the forerunner to the "Binngarra-type" vessels.
 Note the wheel houses located midships compared to Binngarras at the ends of the sun deck.

 The Port Jackson & Manly Steamship Company's fleet transitioned comparatively late to screw propelled vessels and the fleet comprised mostly paddle steamers until the early years of the twentieth century.
 The difficulty of turning in the narrow bays of Sydney Harbour - particularly in the busy Circular Quay terminus in Sydney Cove - required the use of double-ended vessels.
 However, a double-ended screw configuration was particularly difficult for the fine bows that Manly ferries required for both speed and heavy seas.
 Further, a propeller at the leading forward end of a vessel reduced speed considerably.
 In the prosperous early twentieth century, this speed drawback was overcome by increasing engine size and power.

 The first screw ferries on the Manly run were two innovative Walter Reeks–designed vessels; the SS Manly (1896), and SS Kuring-gai (1901), which were to become the fore-runners of the "Binngarra-class" ferries.
 They both had high forecastles at either to help her run through the deep-sea conditions across the Sydney Heads.
 The steel-hulled Kuring-gai was larger and she further refined the basic design that would be the basis of the subsequent and larger "Binngarra-class" vessels.